CERTIFICATE OF ORIGIN

 Fees for Authentication of Documents

-The fees charges by the Chamber for the authentication of documents are as follows:-
+The fees charged by the Chamber for the authentication of documents are as follows:-

 Members - RM10.00 per authentication